 We believe that school uniform makes a positive contribution to the culture within our schools and to the learning which takes place there.
-It is our policy that all pupils in our schools throughout all years, starting from nursery and reception up until Year 11 should wear a school uniform when attending school, or when participating in a school-organised event outside normal school hours, unless exempted from doing so by the Principal on designated days.
+It is our policy that all children and young people in our schools throughout all years, starting from nursery and reception up until Year 11 should wear a school uniform when attending school, or when participating in a school-organised event outside normal school hours, unless exempted from doing so by the Principal on designated days.

-Sixth form pupils will be expected to be smartly dressed at all times, as they would be if working in a smart professional environment.
-Our sixth form pupils are role models for the rest of the pupils and as such need to be smartly presented at all times.
+Sixth form children and young people will be expected to be smartly dressed at all times, as they would be if working in a smart professional environment.
+Our sixth form young people are role models.

-An up-to-date list of the items needed for school uniform is available on each school's website
+An up-to-date list of the items needed for school uniform is available on each school's website1